Create. Study. Collaborate.

 The 7,000-square-foot Henle Dance Pavilion overlooking Jackson's Garden is a hub for technique classes in ballet, modern, jazz, hip-hop and choreography.
 It features a spring-floor dance studio and lobby/rehearsal space; 20-foot ceilings that safely permit lifts and aerials; and classrooms, a costume shop and meeting rooms.

 art and dance in the Nott Memorial, the striking 16-sided National Historic Landmark that is the centerpiece of campus.
 It is home to the Mandeville Gallery, which exhibits nationally recognized contemporary artists; the Wikoff Student Gallery, which presents student works and the campus-wide LGBTQ+ exhibit; and the popular Lothridge Festival of Dance.

-, research and study in Schaffer Library, which houses the Writing Center and the Language Center, offering peer support and mentoring.
+, research and study in Schaffer Library, which houses the Writing Center, offering peer support and mentoring.
 Discover the Department of Archives and Special Collections, which contains original and rare manuscripts, prints, drawings, books, maps, photographs, sound recordings and other materials.